Djibouti City: Parks

-Nature Reserve

-The DECAN Refuge, about 10 km southeast of Djibouti, is an association that takes in endangered animals, often victims of poaching.
-It is designed as a means of protection of cheetahs, lions, caracals, ostrichs, and other wild animals, many of them victims of poaching.
-There are plans to extend it from 30 acres to 600 acres, down to the coastline, which would encompass a mangrove area.
-DECAN also runs education programs for school children.

 Economy

-As the capital and largest city in Djibouti, most local businesses have their headquarters in the city.
+Djibouti City economy, like that of Djibouti, is dominated by trade, most local businesses have their headquarters in the city.
 Djibouti Telecom, the largest telecommunications company in the country, is based here.
 During its existence, Djibouti Airlines also had its head office in the city.
-Djibouti is the financial hub to many entrepreneurial industries ranging from construction, retail, import and export, money transfer companies, and Internet cafés.
+Djibouti City is the financial hub to many entrepreneurial industries ranging from construction, retail, import and export, money transfer companies, and Internet cafés.

-Cargo operations at the Port of Djibouti are the chief economic activity of Djibouti.
+Djibouti City main trading ports, is a trading hub linking Europe, the Far East, the Horn of Africa and the Persian Gulf.
+An estimated 2,500 ships pass through and call through the port every day.
+The Djibouti International Free Trade Zone (DIFTZ) is a special economic zone located to the west of the city, which is subject to different economic regulations.
 The city's port is the terminus for Ethiopian oil transport and export.
 Increase in railway infrastructure has further enabled Ethiopian and Eritrean oil products to reach the capital.